carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 allow atomic commits to the project, simplify CI, and make it easier for subcommunities to collaborate.

-That said, the burden to add things to the LLVM monorepo needs to be very high - code that is added to this repository is checked out by everyone in the community.
-As such, we hold subprojects to a high bar similar to "official targets", they:
+Like new targets, most projects already in the monorepo are considered to be in the *core tier* of our :doc:`support policy<SupportPolicy>`.
+The burden to add things to the LLVM monorepo needs to be very high - code that is added to this repository is checked out by everyone in the community.
+As such, we hold components to a high bar similar to "official targets", they:

  * Must be generally aligned with the mission of the LLVM project to advance compilers, languages, tools, runtimes, etc.